 Investors may purchase Shares directly from the Fund in accordance with the instructions below.
 Investors will be assessed fees for returned checks and stop payment orders at prevailing rates charged by DST.
 The returned check and stop payment fee is currently \$25.
-Investors may buy and sell Shares of the Fund through Financial Intermediaries.
+Investors may buy and sell Shares of the

+Fund through Financial Intermediaries.
 Orders will be priced at the appropriate price next computed after it is received by a Financial Intermediary and accepted by the Fund.
 A Financial Intermediary may hold Shares in an omnibus account in the Financial Intermediary's name or the Financial Intermediary may maintain individual ownership records.
 The Fund may pay the Financial Intermediary for maintaining individual ownership records as well as providing other shareholder services.
 Financial Intermediaries may charge fees for the services they provide in connection with processing your transaction order or maintaining an investor's account with them.
 Investors should check with their Financial Intermediary to determine if it is subject to these arrangements.
 Financial Intermediaries are responsible for placing orders correctly and promptly with the Fund, forwarding payment promptly.
 Orders transmitted with a Financial Intermediary before the close of regular trading (generally 4:00 p.m., Eastern Time) on a day that the NYSE is open for business, will be priced based on the Fund's NAV next computed after it is received by the Financial Intermediary.

-Investors may purchase Shares through a broker-dealer or Financial Intermediary that may establish different minimum investment requirements than the Fund and may also independently charge transaction fees and additional amounts (which may vary) in return for its services, which will reduce an investor's return.
+Investors may purchase Shares through a broker-dealer or Financial Intermediary that may establish different minimum investment requirements than the Fund.
+While Class U Shares do not impose a front-end sales charge, if you purchase Class U Shares through certain financial firms, they may directly charge you transaction or other fees in such amount as they may determine.
+Please consult your financial firm for additional information.
 Shares purchased through a broker-dealer or Financial Intermediary will normally be held in an investor's account with that firm.